tommy-tran/crispy-meme/README.md

 4. 'npm start' while in directory

 ### To do:
-* Add functionality to front end
+* Add About page
+* Add user list on dashboard (and add/delete/modify users and scores)
 * More endpoints such as key regeneration, key retrieval via email